-Georgia College has a First-Year On-Campus Requirement for all students under the age of 21 (as of the first day of classes of their entering semester), which requires all first-year students to live in university housing for a minimum of two consecutive semesters.
+Georgia College & State University has a First-Year On-Campus Requirement for all students under the age of 21 (as of the first day of classes of their entering semester), which requires all first-year students to live in university housing for a minimum of two consecutive semesters.
 This policy is based upon the university's belief in the importance of the educational benefits in self-government, community living, group discipline and the opportunity for relationships with faculty and staff members that campus housing provides.

 A student may request an exception to Georgia College's First-Year Residency Requirement based upon one of the following:

 - being the primary caretaker of dependent children;

 - being a transfer student with 12 or more earned hours of coursework (not including joint enrollment and advanced placement credits);

 - taking fewer than seven semester hours of Georgia College academic or institutional credit;

 - qualifying for a Pell Grant AND residing with a parent or legal guardian at one's permanent residence located within Baldwin, Jones, Wilkinson, Putnam, Washington or Hancock counties;